Settings

 Save audio recordings

 When on, Dictato keeps the raw audio file (.wav) next to the Markdown transcript.
-Turn it off if you only want text.
+Turn it off in Settings → Audio if you only want text.

 Config folder

-Home of preferences.json, history.json, and your hooks.
-Relocate it if you want to sync your Dictato setup via iCloud, Dropbox, or a dotfiles repo.
+Home of preferences.json, shortcuts.json, history.json, and your hooks.
+Every file is plain JSON and hand-editable — see Configuration files for the formats.
+Relocate the folder if you want to sync your Dictato setup via iCloud, Dropbox, or a dotfiles repo.

 Tip

-Point Markdown folder at an existing notes vault (Obsidian, Bear, a synced iCloud folder) and every dictation shows up as a regular note — no import needed.
+Point Markdown folder at an existing notes vault (Obsidian, Bear, a synced iCloud folder) and every dictation shows up as a regular note, with no import needed.